 Incorporation requirements (registration, capital and management requirements)

 A limited liability company is deemed incorporated upon registration with the SBRA.
 The required time for incorporation in most cases is up to five days from the date of submitting the appropriate documents (i.e., proof of identity on shareholders, the Memorandum of Association and evidence of payment of administrative fees).
-In order to become operational, there are few other registrations and formalities that have to be made following the registration – including general tax registration, VAT registration (if applicable and if not done as part of the registration procedure), registration with the public revenue authorities, customs registration and opening of a bank account.
+In order to become operational, there are few other registrations and formalities that have to be made following the registration – including general tax registration, VAT registration (if applicable and if not done as part of the registration procedure), registration with the public revenue authorities, customs registration, opening of a bank account and ultimate beneficial owner registration.
 Required time for post-registration procedures is approximately two weeks (provided all the documents are collected in a timely manner).

 Corporate governance of the limited liability company can be organized as one-tier (the shareholders’ meeting and one or more directors) or two-tier system (with additional supervisory board).

 The limited liability company can engage in all legally permitted activities, but its predominant business activity must be contained in the Memorandum of Association and registered with the SBRA.
 There are certain activities (e.g. financial services and insurance services), that may only be performed by an entity incorporated in a certain legal form (e.g. joint stock company), and certain activities (e.g. trade in poisonous goods, medicines or weapons) that may be subject to licensing requirements.